Mesothelioma and Asbestos Exposure in Idaho

-The Grapevine addiction recovery group in Boise, Idaho, might be out of a meeting place after asbestos was found in the old firehouse the organization rents from the City of Boise in Idaho.
+The Grapevine addiction recovery group might be out of a meeting place after a recent inspection found asbestos in the old firehouse that the organization rents from the City of Boise in Idaho.

 Geological Research, Analyses and Services Programs.
 “Naturally Occurring Asbestos Locations in the Contiguous U.S. and Alaska.”
 Agency for Toxic Substances and Disease Registry, 25 May 2007.